w3f/polkadot-wiki/README.md

 {{ kusama: (<RPC network="kusama" path="query.staking.validatorCount" defaultValue={297}/>) :kusama }}
 ```

-Failing to wrap these components can add unexpected formatting, such as line-breaks, especially
+Failing to follow this schema can results in unexpected formatting, such as added line-breaks or
-after running prettier.
+spacing, especially after running prettier.

 ## Internationalization